Domestic violence in same-sex relationships

 The purple ribbon promotes awareness of domestic violence.

-Domestic violence in same-sex relationships or intragender violence is a pattern of violence or abuse that occurs within same-sex relationships.
 Domestic violence is an issue that affects people of any sexuality, but there are issues that affect victims of same-sex domestic violence specifically.
 These issues include homophobia, internalized homophobia, HIV and AIDS stigma, STD risk and other health issues, lack of legal support, and the violence they face being considered less serious than heterosexual domestic violence.
 Moreover, the issue of domestic violence in same-sex relationships has not been studied as comprehensively as domestic violence in heterosexual relationships.
 However, there are legal changes being made to help victims of domestic violence in same-sex relationships, as well as organizations that cater specifically to victims of domestic violence in same-sex relationships.

 Prevalence

 General

 The Encyclopedia of Victimology and Crime Prevention states, "For several methodological reasons – nonrandom sampling procedures and self-selection factors, among others – it is not possible to assess the extent of same-sex domestic violence.
 Studies on abuse between lesbian or gay male partners usually rely on small convenience samples such as lesbian or gay male members of an association."
-An article from the Journal of Family Violence also cites underreporting, difficulty distinguishing between perpetrators and victims, the lack of a clear definition of partner violence, and difficulty gathering representative samples of lesbians and gay men as further reasons why finding the true prevalence rate of same-sex intimate partner violence is challenging.
+An article from the Journal of Family Violence also cites underreporting, difficulty distinguishing between perpetrators and victims, the lack of a clear definition of partner on partner violence, and difficulty gathering representative samples of lesbians and gay men as further reasons why finding the true prevalence rate of same-sex intimate partner violence is challenging.